He’s one of the most famous Biblical heroes and the subject of countless Renaissance sculptures and paintings.

 1. Donatello actually created 2 David’s

-When we refer to David by Donatello, it actually refers to 2 separate statues that were created in the 15th century.
+When we refer to David by Donatello, it refers to 2 separate statues that were created in the 15th century.
 The first is a marble statue created during the early phase of the Renaissance in 1408.

 The more famous of his 2 David’s is a bronze statue that was created many decades later.
 Both masterpieces of this extraordinary Renaissance artist can now be found at the Museo Nazionale del Bargello in Florence, Italy.